Center for Contemplative Research

 SBI has previously conducted similar research with multiple campuses of the University of California, Emory University, the University of Arizona, and the University of Vienna, and has collaborated with scientists around the world.
 A close relationship presently exists with Lama Tsong Khapa Institute, particularly in relation to its development of an academy of mind science which will focus on the interface between Buddhism and science.
 Researchers from the University of Pisa, the Sant’Anna Institute, the University of Trento, as well as other international scientific institutions have already agreed to participate in this collaborative research.

-Castellina Marittima is located in the heart of Tuscany, the birthplace of Leonardo da Vinci, who epitomized the Renaissance ideal, and of Galileo Galilei, the founder of the Scientific Revolution.
-This is the optimal region in which to catalyze a renaissance in contemplative inquiry and a scientific revolution in the study of the mind, uniting in unprecedented ways the strengths of the humanities and the natural sciences.
+Castellina Marittima is located in the heart of Tuscany, the birthplace of Leonardo da Vinci, the epitome of the Renaissance, and Galileo Galilei, the founder of the scientific revolution.
+This is the optimal region to catalyze a renaissance in contemplative research and a scientific revolution in the humanities, combining the strengths of the humanities and sciences in an unprecedented way.

-If you would like to support this project, you can do this either directly by sending an email to firstname.lastname@example.org or email@example.com, or indirectly through the Foundation.
-Since donations coming from Germany are tax deductible, you will receive a corresponding donation receipt from us.
+If you would like to support the Center for Contemplative Research, you can either donate directly through www.centerforcontemplativeresearch.org/donate or indirectly through the Foundation for Buddhist Studies.
+Since donations coming from Germany are tax deductible, you will receive an appropriate donation receipt from us.

-Read Article on “Rationale for the Establishment of a Network of Contemplative Observatories" by B. Alan Wallace.
+Read more: "Rationale for the Establishment of a Network of Contemplative Observatories" by B. Alan Wallace.